 Production orders are automatically reserved and tracked to their source when:

-- Created with the Order function in the Sales Order Planning window
+- Created from the Sales Order Planning page

 - Using the Replan function on production orders

-For more information, see How to: Track Relations Between Demand and Supply.
+For more information, see Track Relations Between Demand and Supply.

 Production orders created through other means are not automatically reserved and tracked.